This page is a labor of love, dedicated to Belka, Valeska

 heart, tongue, beef.
 Can use the GROUND MEAT AND ORGANS MIX.
 This

-meat can be ground at home; our mix consists of chicken thighs with bones
+meat can be ground at home; our mix consists of beef or turkey 2 parts;

 -1 multi-mineral, including trace